Skip To Main Content

 Meet UPrep’s Grade Level Deans

 At UPrep, each grade has a grade level dean.
 Along with each student’s advisor, the dean is a primary point person for matters relating to students in a particular grade.
 Our deans are resources for our students and assist our division directors and assistant directors with daily Community Time, report cards, and on-campus support, among many other tasks.
-They also work alongside our counselors, the Integrated Learning Team, the Diversity, Equity, Inclusion, and Belonging Office, and our social emotional learning director to host programming and make connections with our students throughout the year.
+They also work alongside our counselors, the Integrated Learning Team, and the Diversity, Equity, Inclusion, and Belonging Office to host programming and make connections with our students throughout the year.
 The Middle School class level deans stay with their classes for the three years of the students’ Middle School experience.
 Likewise, the Upper School class level deans stay with their classes for the four years of the students’ high school experience.

 As the first month of school comes to a close, we talked with each dean about our community and how their division prepares students to lead a life of learning.